m1guelpf/python-course/README.md

-# python-course
+# Python Course Notes
-Notes from my Python course @ FireTech
+Notes from the Python course @ FireTech